-- https://www.ibm.com/downloads/cas/0VPP8P6V - ► IBM VM Recovery Manager for Power Systems Cookbook, SG24-8539 - ► IBM Power Systems High Availability and Disaster Recovery Updates: Planning for a Multicloud Environment, REDP-5663
+- SAP HANA Agent for IBM VM Recovery Manager - IBM VM Recovery Manager for Power Systems Cookbook, SG24-8539 - IBM Power Systems High Availability and Disaster Recovery Updates: Planning for a Multicloud Environment, REDP-5663

-When employing block-level replication, it is not mandatory to have an existing SAP HANA VM instance on the failover server.
-The KSYS will deploy the VM when it is notified by the VM Agent about a primary VM failure.
-The benefit of this approach is that the failover server can be utilized for other applications and will remain resource-free until a failure in the primary VM occurs.
-However, it may take longer for VM deployment and restart, depending on the database size (potentially tens of minutes or up to an hour).
-In this deployment, VM Recovery Manager can be configured in a "DR" type topology, providing DR orchestration without monitoring application-level failures.
-Alternatively, a VMRM "HADR" topology can be implemented, where both the VM agent capability and DR orchestration with block-level replication work together.
+When you use block-level replication, it is not mandatory to have an existing SAP HANA VM instance on the failover server.
+The KSYS deploys the VM when it is notified by the VM Agent about a primary VM failure.
+The benefit of this approach is that the failover server can be used for other applications and remains resource-free until a failure in the primary VM occurs.
+However, it might take longer for VM deployment and restart because of the database size.
+The time span can be potentially tens of minutes or an hour.
+In this deployment, VM Recovery Manager can be configured in a DR-type topology and provide DR orchestration without monitoring application-level failures.
+Alternatively, a VMRM HADR topology can be implemented in which both the VM agent capability and DR orchestration with block-level replication work together.

-Note: While VMRM HA topologies with the VM Agent for SAP HANA offer a straightforward HA solution, some clients prefer to implement Linux Pacemaker clusters for high availability, utilizing VMRM for "DR" capabilities instead.
-For more information please refer to Table 1-8.
+Note: VMRM HA topologies with the VM Agent for SAP HANA offer a straightforward HA solution, but some clients prefer to implement Linux Pacemaker clusters for high availability and use VMRM for DR instead.
+For more information, see Table 1-8.

-▶ VM Recovery Manager - DR for SAP HANA: In a DR exclusive topology, the KSYS would enable user-initiated DR operations, as opposed to the automated operations in an HA topology.
+VMRM - DR for SAP HANA

+In a DR exclusive topology, the KSYS would enable user-initiated DR operations, as opposed to the automated operations in an HA topology.
 In this setup, no remote LPARs need to be configured.
 Instead, a designated server acts as a landing zone with sufficient CPU and memory capacity to accommodate managed LPARs if the administrator triggers a planned or unplanned operation.
-As mentioned earlier, one significant advantage of VMRM is that there is no pre-deployed LPAR (VM) on the secondary server until a failure occurs.
-This feature allows the resources at the secondary site to be utilized for alternative VM instances, such as Test or QA systems.
+As previously mentioned, one significant advantage of VMRM is that there is no pre-deployed LPAR (VM) on the secondary server until a failure occurs.
+This feature allows the resources at the secondary site to be used for alternative VM instances, such as Test or QA systems.